 Why do I have duplicate subawards/how do I add additional people to a subaward?

 Subawards are added through the Personnel Wizards in the Personnel tab.
 The first person added to a subaward will be defaulted to the role "Subaward PI".
 When adding additional people to an existing subaward, you must select the subaward institution from under the "existing subcontracts" list.
 Often people will scroll down to the institution listed alphabetically, which will result in adding a second subaward.

 The PI, Department Chair and Dean/Director must approve each application through the InfoEd Reviewer Dashboard.
-Additionally, if there are any key personnel with 5% effort or more who are not in the same department as the PI, then that key person, their Department Chair and their Dean/Director must also approve.
+Additionally, if there are any key personnel with 5% effort or more who are not in the same department as the PI, then that key person, their Department Chair and their Dean/Director must be added to the route as an Information Only.
 Some units (such as ONPRC) may require additional approvals.
 The GCA will validate that all appropriate signatures have been obtained.

 I've submitted a proposal to route, but now I can't make changes.
 Why?